 Tracker - Getting More from Membership

 In a crisis, without a system in place to track and communicate with travellers, it can be difficult to reach out to them.
-The case below highlights the issues faced by a security director during the 2008 Mumbai terror attacks.
-Tracker fully leverages International SOS membership so organisations can meet their Duty of Care obligations and comply with their business continuity, crisis and employee travel policies.
+The case below highlights the issues faced by a security director during the 2019 Sri-Lanka terror attacks.
+Tracker fully leverages International SOS subscription so organisations can meet their Duty of Care obligations and comply with their business continuity, crisis and employee travel policies.

 Service: Information & Tracking services

-The Mumbai terrorist attacks in November 2008 were an anxious time for businesses with employees in India.
-Frank Johanssen, a security director at an American software company, knew he had several employees in India on business.
+The Sri-Lanka terrorist attacks were an anxious time for businesses with employees in Sri-Lanka.
+Frank Johanssen, a security director at an American software company, knew he had several employees in Sri-Lanka on business.

 As a result, Frank decided to implement Tracker.
 Tracker automatically provides a company and International SOS with an aggregated view of the travellers’ flight details, hotel, car rental and contact information.
 When there is an emergency, Tracker sends automatic alerts to managers on how many employees are in the country, provides travel advice and information on incident response.